-Last December, the FCC voted to substitute old “net neutrality” regulations—regulations that would have subjected the Internet to a nearly 100-year, rotary-telephone era regulatory structure—with common-sense rules actually designed for the modern age we live in.
-Today, the old regulations officially came to an end and a lot of over-the-top rhetoric followed.
+Last December, the Federal Communications Commission (FCC) voted to substitute old “net neutrality” regulations—regulations that would have subjected the internet to a nearly 100-year, rotary telephone–era regulatory structure—with common-sense rules actually designed for the modern age we live in.
+Today, the old regulations officially came to an end, and a lot of over-the-top rhetoric followed.
 Some went so far as to claim that today’s changes would somehow end access to the internet or prioritize some users over others.
 It just isn’t true.
 The open internet that manufacturers rely on—that you rely on—is still here.
 As AT&T Executive Vice President Joan Marsh put it:

 “The internet will continue to function just as it did yesterday, empowering this generation and those that follow with robust access to information, entertainment and, most importantly, to each other.”

-The NAM submitted comments to the FCC earlier this year explaining the importance of a robust telecommunications infrastructure to today’s modern manufacturer.
+The National Association of Manufacturers (NAM) submitted comments to the FCC earlier this year explaining the importance of a robust telecommunications infrastructure to today’s modern manufacturer.
 Manufacturers need a regulatory structure that supports the development and deployment of the latest manufacturing technology, not restricts it as the old regulations would have done.
-The shop floors and the products of the industry are increasingly connected to the internet and manufacturers are dependent on continued investment in the networks on which they run.
+The shop floors and the products of the industry are increasingly connected to the internet, and manufacturers are dependent on continued investment in the networks on which they run.
 If the infrastructure is not upgraded continuously, it will impact negatively manufacturers’ ability to innovate.